Zaretto/p51d/README.md

 * OPRF combat system for bullets, rockets, and bombs

+* Fixed bomb release ordering and require arming for explosion animation

 * Use HD model of rocket for submodels with ALS flame effect and thicker smoke

 * Zoom in or out using mouse scrollwheel, up to a distance of 300 meters